-In addition to a Code of Ethics applicable to all of our employees, United has adopted a Code of Ethical Conduct designed to promote ethical conduct which applies to, among other members of our executive and senior management and Board, United's Chief Executive Officer, Chief Financial Officer and Chief Accounting Officer.
+In addition to a Code of Ethical Conduct designed to promote ethical conduct which applies to, among other members of our executive and senior management and Board, United's Chief Executive Officer, Chief Financial Officer and Chief Accounting Officer.
 United's Code of Ethical Conduct is available on our website (www.ucbi.com), where we would also post any amendments or waivers to the Code of Ethical Conduct.